centreon/centreon-documentation/en/integrations/plugin-packs/procedures/cloud-aws-ec2.md

 In addition to modes and metrics described here, it is also possible to monitor the following indicators:

  * Instance-Types: Number of instances of each AWS Family and associated types.
- * Instance-Status: Global heath check and count of EC2 instances.
+ * Instance-Status: Global health check and count of EC2 instances.

 <!--DOCUSAURUS_CODE_TABS-->